youngmit/mc4kidz/README.md

  - `b`: Toggle the reflective boundary condition
  - `l`: Toggle particle labels (useful for debugging)
  - `w`: Tobble particle waypoints (useful for debugging, but also fun to look at when there arent many particles)
+ - `c`: Cycle all pin materials in the lattice
  - Left mouse button: Emit thermal neutrons from the mouse location
- - Right mouse button: Cycle through materials for the shape under the cursor
+ - Right mouse button: Cycle through materials for the region under the cursor